 Amyloid build-up in common in people as they age, and the presence of amyloid plaques does not necessarily mean a person will develop AD.
 Establishing baseline criteria will be an important part of the ongoing research.
 But evaluating those at high risk and having a low cost and reliable way to track changes in amyloid levels, could benefit the AD community and the targeted development of effective treatments.

 Benefits to diagnosing Alzheimer’s early

 Researchers have realized the value of diagnosing AD early, both for patients and for other researchers.
-Two researchers have founded a company that is creating a blood test or skin biopsy to look at cellular biomarkers that can help identify AD and other cognitively impaired people accurately at an earlier stage in their disease.2 These biomarker tests can also be used to monitor AD as the disease progresses.
+Two other Chicago based researchers have founded another company that is creating a blood test or skin biopsy to look at cellular biomarkers that can help identify AD and other cognitively impaired people accurately at an earlier stage in their disease.2 These biomarker tests can also be used to monitor AD as the disease progresses.
 While part of the intention of this test is to work toward a personalized treatment, the other benefit is that people with AD can share their information with researchers to facilitate better medications and treatments for AD.2

 Technology to help diagnose Alzheimer’s